MunSunouk/darlene-sg3/README.md

 The largest subset of images is the mannequins, showing a vast array of outfits on 128,000 male mannequins and 128,000 female mannequins.
 I hope this means the StyleGAN3 can learn plenty about fashion.
 Another large subset is drawings and illustrations which I'm curious to see personally with the strange pixel-less nature of StyleGAN3.

 Training on a single GPU is tough - but I hope it's becoming more feasible.
 This repository is also meant to test those limits specifically as the current GPU situation is problematic for the democratization of applied machine learning.
+That or I don't have enough money and bought an RTX 2070 for Half Life Alyx before the chip shortage started...

 This code is licensed under MIT unless (and, I am not a lawyer) breaking the terms outlined in the nvidia stylegan3 repository; which essentially automatically gives them ownership over anything trained with it as far as I can tell and prevents commercial use (unless it's for them, of course).